In 2013, my culinary resolution was to bake more bread.

 - fine ground cornmeal, for dusting

-- To make the dough: In a large bowl, combine the starter, water, olive oil and bread flour.
+- To make the dough: Whisk the starter, water, and olive oil in a large bowl.
+Add the flour and salt.
 Squish everything together with your hands until all of the flour is absorbed.
 Rest (autolyse) for 30 minutes.

 - Stretch & folds: During bulk fermentation, you have the option to perform a series of 'stretch & folds' to strengthen the dough.
 Simply gather a portion of the dough, stretch it upwards and then fold it over itself.
 Rotate the bowl ¼ turn and repeat this process until you have come full circle.
-Do every 30 minutes for 2 hours.
+Do this once or twice spaced an hour apart.
 Although this step is not mandatory, it will increase the total volume of your bread.

 - Cutting & shaping: To cut and shape the dough, divide your work surface in half; lightly flour one side (for cutting) and leave the other half clean (for shaping).